HowProgrammingWorks/Book/content/en/2-2-Types.md

 > Flag — a boolean value that determines the state of something.

-For example: a status of closing a connection, a status of completion of a search by data structure, etc.
+For example: a status of a closed connection, a status of completion of a search over data structure, etc.

 ```js
 let flagName = false;